Fullaxx/sepulcher/README.md

 ## Step 4: Get and Decrypt a message
 Bob will use get_file.sh to retrieve and decrypt the file from Alice. \
-This script will take the name of the sender as the first arg and the plaintext file to create as the second. \
+This script will take the name of the sender as the first argument and the plaintext file to create as the second. \
 The CipherText Token that was generated in Step 3 by the sender will be provided as an ENV variable. \
 After download, it will validate that the encrypted file was sent by Alice. \
 If true, it will decrypt the message. \